databrary/policies/visit planning/welcome_to_databrary.md

 Note that these rules apply to video files as well as other files (protocols, coding spreadsheets, images, etc)

-Please keep your file names consistant, so it is easy for us to match up what sessions go with what video files.
+Please keep your file names consistent, so it is easy for us to match up what sessions go with what video files.
 To ensure that your data is entered into databrary correctly, think about putting together a spreadsheet matching up file names with sessions.

 ### What if my videos are not digitized